|Brian J. Ensley (#47190867)|

 Now for the "Fine Print...:"

-1) If you suggest any corrections/links, PLEASE use the edit link on the memorial and include all pertinent information.
+2) If you suggest any corrections/links, PLEASE use the edit link on the memorial and include all pertinent information.
+DO NOT e-mail suggestions, corrections or photo requests directly to me.
 Also, if I have created a memorial that is a relative, please feel free to ask to have it transferred.
 Just be sure to include your member number and relationship.
 If transferred, would appreciate any information that I have added remain intact after transfer.
 If I do not transfer a memorial, it is only because it is a relative of mine as well, unless you're more closely or directly related.